Fake news targets CJP Saqib Nisar’s UK visit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Chief Justice of Pakistan Justice Saqib Nisar has been targeted through fake news originating from social media, levelling a number of baseless allegations, smears and innuendos.
+LONDON: The Honourable Chief Justice of Pakistan (CJP) Justice Saqib Nisar has been targeted through fake news originating from social media, leveling a number of baseless allegations, smears and innuendos.

-Since the arrival of the Chief Justice in Britain to raise funds for dams constructions, lots of fake news posts have been circulated through social media forums – whatsapp groups, Twitter and facebook – alleging that the Chief Justice and his wife have been staying at the Dorchester Hotel, one of the most expensive hotels in London.
+Since the arrival of the chief justice in Britain to raise funds for dams’ construction, lots of fake news posts have been circulated through social media forums – Whatsapp groups, Twitter and Facebook – alleging that the chief justice and his wife have been staying at the Dorchester Hotel, one of the most expensive hotels in London.

-The fact of the matter is that the Chief Justice has been staying with only four members of his family at the Marriot Hotel on Park Lane for which the payment has been made by the chief justice himself.
+The fact of the matter is that the chief justice has been staying with only four members of his family at the Marriott Hotel on Park Lane for which the payment has been made by the chief justice himself.

-This correspondent met the chief justice at the Marriot Hotel as soon as he arrived on Monday from Pakistan – even before he had even checked into his room.

 A source in Pakistan High Commission said that arrangement for the visit have been made by Pakistan High Commission and it has nothing to do with any political party, as alleged in the posts circulating on social media and tweeted by some in the media.